ellethee/ete_pystickies/README.rst

 The port for the above machine (default is 52673).

 **cmd**
-The program you want to use to edit messages (ex. gedit).
+The program you want to use to edit messages, should be the full path (ex. /usr/bin/gedit).

 **rtf True|False**
 Indicates that the program that you're using is capable to read rtf format.